Now, what am I going to do with all these tomatoes? Here are a few suggestions for fresh tomato recipes.

 Table of contents

-Now, we live in the city.
-Instead of a garden, we walk to the weekly farmer’s market, where I get to pick exactly what I want, in season.
-It’s been a blast.
-And there’s no need to outsmart deer or raccoons, just an occasional elbow from the competitive shoppers in the mushroom line.
+Now, instead of picking our own, we walk to the weekly farmer’s market.
+The upside, in addition to the seasonal variety, is that there’s no need to guard against deer or rabbits or raccoons (just an occasional elbow from the competitive shoppers in the mushroom line).

 1. Easy Caprese Salad or Bruschetta

 Making Caprese salad is absolutely the tastiest (and easiest) way to respect in-season, ripe tomatoes.
-It is so good when prepared correctly, I want to kick myself every time I overpay for an overdressed restaurant Caprese salad made with a mealy greenhouse tomato and bland, rubbery cheese.
-I know better than to order it out of season.
+It is so good when prepared correctly.
+I want to kick myself every time I pay dearly for a restaurant chain’s Caprese salad made with a mealy greenhouse tomato and bland, rubbery cheese.
+I should know better than to order it out of season.
 After all, the tomato is the star.

 Here’s how to put together a decent Caprese salad on a plate: